Hi, I’m Ailsa!

 All of these challenges have felt very overwhelming at times (many times!) but I know they helped me find a deeper understanding of the complex nature of the human body, of my personal health needs, and of the influence nutrition has on overall wellness.
 Whether you have specific health issues or not, improving your diet and making positive lifestyle choices will make you feel more balanced, vibrant, and alive.
 Learning about new ingredients and flavors make its possible to take a beloved comfort food and turn it into a tasty and nourishing dish.
 Learning about food also means eating with balance and satisfaction, not just feeding your belly but feeding your whole body.

 I hope you find some inspiration, knowledge, and a better connection to your meals through this blog.
-If you’d like some personalized support while learning how to eat better, please see my Work With Me page and shoot me an e-mail.
+If you’d like some personalized support while learning how to eat better, please see my Nutrition Therapy page and shoot me an e-mail.
 Enjoy!